US fines Kraft Heinz US$62m on ‘bogus’ cost savings | Malay Mail

 The agency alleged in a civil complaint that Kraft Heinz procurement employees negotiated agreements with suppliers that allowed them to obtain upfront discounts in exchange for future spending commitments by the company.

-US accounting practices require such savings to be recognized at the time that Kraft Heinz meets its commitments, meaning they would be spread out.
+US accounting practices require such savings to be recognised at the time that Kraft Heinz meets its commitments, meaning they would be spread out.

 But Kraft Heinz staff “negotiated and maintained false and misleading supplier contracts” that were designed to “improperly recognize cost savings prematurely,” the SEC said in its complaint.